DCX-Team-knowledge/SFDC-Dev-Best-Practices/Best_Practices/LWC_Standards/README.md

    In the **Console**, you can manually change the state of the component to see if it correctly triggers the DOM update.
 Try setting `component.showOrderItems` to `true` to force the display of the order items.

    - After setting this, inspect the DOM again in the **Elements** tab to see if the order items section is now being rendered.
 If the order items are displayed, this confirms that the rendering logic is working but wasn’t triggered initially.

-## Conclusion:

-By using the **Elements** and **Console** tabs in Chrome DevTools, you can debug complex Lightning Web Component issues like conditional rendering and data binding without relying on errors in the console.
-In this case, inspecting the DOM helps verify if the condition `showOrderItems` is being met, while the console allows you to check the state of the component and manually test rendering logic.

-This approach highlights the effectiveness of DevTools Inspector in quickly identifying issues related to DOM rendering, component state, and styling in LWCs.

 [Read the full guide on the official website](https://developer.salesforce.com/blogs/2019/02/debug-your-lightning-web-components)